WeibingChen17/media_manager/Readme.md

 * p1 - Exception handling
 * p2 - Maintain client - server connection
 * p2 - multiple clients support
+* p1 - enable server mode an1d module mode in jsonclient and jsonserver.
+This can decreases the number of servers we need

 # todo (phase 2)
 * p0 - use javascript to talk to servers